About Bovine TB

 Badger visits to farm buildings can be frequent, especially to feed stores.
 Even if you do not see them, they may still occur.

 Get to know the location of badger activity on your whole farm as it may give an indication of whether or not badgers are accessing your buildings.
-Please see our guide on identifying badger activity for more help on spotting the signs.
+See our guide on identifying badger activity for help on spotting the signs.

 Badgers can occasionally move into farm buildings.
 Be particularly vigilant for signs of activity in hay or straw barns during cold spells.

 Badger exiting a straw barn

 Latrine on the edge of a straw barn